top of page

 Two money in a library

-As a result, many authors place a low value on editing and select the lowest bidder.
+As a result, many authors place a low value on editing and select a cheap option.
+(It's no different to using an AI grammar checker, right?)
 This is a shame because editing is a dynamic and collaborative task that requires time, specialist training and painstaking attention to detail.
 And if you skip this process – or hire someone who isn't a pro – it can have embarrassing consequences.
-So in the spirit of setting the record straight, here's why book editors can be so expensive:
+So in the spirit of setting the record straight, here are 5 reasons why book editors are so expensive:

 1. Time

-2. Knowledge
+1. Knowledge

-3. Experience
+1. Experience

-The more books we edit, the more we build our skills, familiarise ourselves with different subject areas and understand editorial requirements.
+The more books we edit, the more we build our interpersonal skills, gain knowledge and understand editorial requirements.
 This means you get someone who has seen a specific problem before and knows how to solve it.
+What's more, many of us have worked in the book or publishing industry, so we bring insider knowledge about commercial book design and marketing that can help your book get noticed in a crowded marketplace.

-4. Running costs
+1. Running costs

 Summing up: Why are book editors so expensive?